-Final Cut Server 1.1 review
+Final Cut Server 1.1 full review

 Apple’s Final Cut Server plugs a gap in the market for an asset-management solution for handling the Final Cut Pro-based video/film postproduction workflow.